How to Reach Hispanic American Contractors and Homeowners

 Education: As the Hispanic population has grown in the United States, so have student enrollment rates.
 The number of students in primary education, secondary education, and college or universities has doubled from 1996 to 2016.
 It increased from 8.8 million to 17.9 million.
 There has also been an increase in school attendance rates from 1996 to 2016.
 The 18 to 19 year old age group experienced a 21.4-percent increase.
 While the 20 to 21 age group enrollment rate increased by 26.4 percent compared to the 9.1 percent increase for non-Hispanics.
 Increases in enrollment and attendance rates are also accompanied by increases in high school completion and college attendance during the same time period.
 Among Hispanics between the ages of 18 to 24, 34.5 percent did not complete high school in 1996.
 In 2016 this rate drastically decreased to 9.9 percent.
 Additionally, the college enrollment rate increased by 2.4 million.

-Hispanic Business Growth: In total, there are about 4.4 million Hispanic-owned businesses in the United States and about 14.4 percent of Hispanic businesses were engaged in in the construction industry during 2018.
-These small businesses drive $700 billion into the United States economy annually.
+Hispanic Business Growth: As of 2021, there were about 5 million Hispanic-owned businesses in the United States and about 14.4 percent of Hispanic businesses were engaged in in the construction industry during 2018.
+These small businesses drive $800 billion into the United States economy annually.
 During that year, the average revenue of Hispanic-owned businesses increased by 26.5 percent.
 Moreover, the number of credit applications from this group grew by 22 percent within 2018.
 Construction is one of the top two industries for Hispanic business owners.

 Spending: Evidence is also mounting that Hispanics are investing heavily to improve their homes.
 Hispanics’ estimated share of home improvement spending was $19.4 billion in 2012, or 9 percent of all sales, according to The Stevenson Company.
 This organization also found that this market is twice as likely to buy outdoor power equipment as a gift than the U.S. population overall – just one reason why The Home Depot invested $51 million advertising in Hispanic media in 2012, and Lowe’s spent another $33 million.